dclee131/PowerFlowCVXRS/README.md

 # Optimal Power Flow with Convex Restriction

-This code provides a Julia+JuMP based implementation for Convex Restriction of AC Optimal Power Flow problem.
+This code provides a implementation for Convex Restriction of AC Optimal Power Flow problem.

-TL;DR

-[1] Convex Restriction of Power Flow Feasibility Sets: Convex Restriction for OPF problem provides a sufficient convex condition for solving AC optimal power flow while satisfying operational constraints.

-[2] Feasible Path Identification in OPF with Sequential Convex Restriction: Using the Convex Restriction conditions, the AC OPF problem can be solved by a sequence of convex optimization problems.
-The output of the algorithm provides a guaranteed feasible path that satisfy the operational constraints.

-[3] Robust Optimal Power Flow with Convex Restriction: The optimal solution for OPF problems almost always occur at the boundary of the operational constraints and is very sensitive to uncertainty in power injections.
-Convex Restriction provides a computationally tractable way to robustify the solution with a provable robustness guarantee.

-ConVeX ReStriction (CVXRS) is a general technique that can analyse and optimize nonlinear systems using convex optimization.
-You can find implementations of convex restrictions for other problems such as MPC, Neural Network and Robotics in the [project page](https://dclee131.github.io/research/2019/10/07/CVXRS.html).
+You can find more details of convex restrictions and other applications in the [project page](https://dclee131.github.io/research/2019/10/07/CVXRS.html).

 ### Installation Requirements

-The script has been tested in Julia v1.1.
-The primary script is in "CVXRS_OPF.jl", and it can be run without installation.
+The script has written in Julia v1.1, and can be run without installation.

-To run the code, the follwing lists the necessary packages.
+Follwing packages are necessary to run the code.

 ```julia
 using JuMP, PowerModels, Ipopt, MosekTools, SparseArrays, LinearAlgebra, Plots